Peanut

 {Arachis hypogaea}

-Boron Deficiency in Peanuts
+Boron deficiency in peanuts

 Boron is critical to peanut quality.
 While boron fertilization may only occasionally improve peanut yields, it almost always is necessary for the prevention of “hollow heart” and other concealed disorders that severely reduce crop value.